Ricky Houghton: Te Piringatahi o te Maungarongo Marae

 During the mid and late 1980s, there were talks amongst the Waitākere Māori community about the possibility of the opening of another urban marae in West Auckland following the opening of Hoani Waititi Marae in 1980.
 Houghton was a main advocate for the idea and spearheaded the approach, eventually leading to the development of Te Piringatahi o Te Maungarongo Marae, which opened on 30 October 1992.
 According to John Tamihere, Houghton "was instrumental in raising the resources and consent for Te Piringatahi o te Maungarongo Marae in Massey, West Auckland".

 Houghton was one of the three founders of Te Piringatahi Marae; the other two founders being his wife's parents, Ngakuru John Peeni and Toti Celia Peeni (née Shortland), who were both of Ngāti Hine, Te Orewai descent.

+Legacy

+Composer Robert Wiremu wrote Te Kai a Te Rangatira which set to music speeches by several Māori leaders including Houghton.'
+Written for baritone and chamber ensemble it was commissioned for the IO Festival Kaitaia.